Unleash/unleash-proxy-client-js/README.md

 # Unleash Proxy Client for the browser (js)

-This is a super tiny (80Byte gzipped) Unleash Client SDK you can use together with the [Unleash Hosted Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy).
+This is a tiny Unleash Client SDK you can use together with the [Unleash Hosted Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy).
 This makes it super simple to use Unleash-hosted from any single page app.